-of approximately 25 wafers were completed during this time period.
-Of those 24 lots, 3 lots were predicted to be substantially fast and 3 substantially slow.
+tially slow.
 All 6 of the identified lots had average speed offsets in the predicted direction which is evidence of operationally high accuracy, especially given the potential impact of downstream processes of uncertain impact and stability.

-Figure 5 is a summary of statistical results from a single day's model of the line.
+Table 3 is a summary of statistical results from a single day's model of the line.
 Two independent test set samples were examined using different thresholds as described above.
-We see that roughly 90% of the wafers predicted to be slow in both test samples were actually slower than average, a highly operationally accurate result.
-Figure 5 also shows that the mean of the wafers selected in each sample is significantly different from the mean of the wafers not selected.
-We also note the anticipated tradeoff between the number of wafers exceeding a predicted speed threshold and the accuracy of those predictions.
+We see that roughly 90% of the wafers predicted to be slow in both test sets were actually slower than average, a highly operationally accurate result.
+We also see the anticipated tradeoff between the number of wafers exceeding a predicted speed threshold and the accuracy of those predictions, although relatively large reductions in the numbers of wafers identified are required for relatively small improvements in accuracy.
 This model was then applied to (mystery) wafers outside of the train and test sets.
-The 90% accuracy of the predictions on the mystery wafers was similar to that on the test wafers.
+The 94% accuracy of the predictions on the mystery wafers was similar to that on the test wafers.
 Deviations from the mean were larger for the mystery set than the test set.
 The extent of deviation from the mean is a critical factor in determining whether corrective processing is warranted.
-In this system learning and optimizing methods are tailored to identify wafers with extreme deviations, however no explicit controls are introduced to assure any minimum absolute deviations.
+In this system, learning and optimizing methods are tailored to identify wafers with extreme deviations, however no explicit controls are introduced to assure any minimum absolute deviations.